James Bryce, 1st Viscount Bryce: Honours and other public appointments

 Bryce received numerous academic honours from home and foreign universities.
-In September 1901, he received the degree of Doctor of Laws from Dartmouth College, and in October 1902 he received an honorary degree (LLD) from the University of St Andrews.
+In September 1901, he received the degree of Doctor of Laws from Dartmouth College, and in October 1902 he received an honorary degree (LLD) from the University of St Andrews, and in 1914 he received an honorary degree from Oxford.

 He became a fellow of the Royal Society in 1894.

 In earlier life, he was a notable mountain climber, ascending Mount Ararat in 1876, and published a volume on Transcaucasia and Ararat in 1877; in 1899 to 1901, he was the president of the Alpine Club.
 From his Caucasian journey, he brought back a deep distrust of Ottoman rule in Asia Minor and a distinct sympathy for the Armenian people.

 In 1882, Bryce established the National Liberal Club, whose members, in its first three decades, included fellow founder Prime Minister Gladstone, George Bernard Shaw, David Lloyd George, H. H. Asquith and many other prominent Liberal candidates and MP's such as Winston Churchill and Bertrand Russell.
 In April 1882 Bryce was elected a member of the American Antiquarian Society.
+He was elected an International Honorary Member of the American Academy of Arts and Sciences in 1893 and an International Member of the American Philosophical Society in 1895.

-In 1907 he was made a Member of the Order of Merit by King Edward VII.
-At the King's death, Bryce arranged his Washington Memorial Service.
+In 1907 he was made a Member of the Order of Merit by King Edward VII, At the King's death, Bryce arranged his Washington Memorial Service.
 At the time of Bryce's memorial service at Westminster Abbey, his wife, Elizabeth, received condolences from King George V, who "regarded Lord Bryce as an old friend and trusted counsellor to whom I could always turn."
 Queen Victoria had said that Bryce was "one of the best informed men on all subjects I have ever met".
+In 1918 he was appointed GCVO.

 Bryce was president of the American Political Science Association from 1907 to 1908.
 He was the fourth person to hold this office.
 He was president of the British Academy from 1913 to 1917.
 In 1919 he delivered the British Academy's inaugural Raleigh Lecture on History, on "World History".

 Bryce chaired the Conference on the Reform of the Second Chamber in 1917–1918.

 Personal life

 Bryce married Elizabeth Marion, daughter of Thomas Ashton and sister of Thomas Ashton, 1st Baron Ashton of Hyde, in 1889.
 Lord and Lady Bryce had no children.

-Bryce died on 22 January 1922, aged 83, in Sidmouth, Devon, on the last of his lifelong travels.
+Bryce died while on holiday on 22 January 1922, aged 83, of heart failure in his sleep at The Victoria Hotel, Sidmouth, Devon, on the last of his lifelong travels.
 The viscountcy died with him.
-He was cremated at Golders Green Crematorium.
+He was cremated at Golders Green Crematorium, following which his ashes were buried near to his parents at Grange Cemetery, Edinburgh.